 Unlike tuition rates, costs of living in France tend to be higher than neighbouring countries.
 Luckily, students are often eligible to subsidized rates at restaurants and transportation.
 There is also specialised housing for students which is even available to internationals who wish to study in France.
 Costs of living are significantly lower in smaller towns, so this is another thing to keep in mind when deciding on where to study in France.

 Applicants from outside the EU: You will need to obtain a visa, which includes a residence permit (VLS-TS).
 It is valid for one year and can be renewed later if necessary.
 In order to obtain this visa you have to complete an application form as well provide OFII (the French Office of Immigration and Integration) passport photos, proof of your qualifications, a police certificate attesting that you don’t have a serious criminal record, a proof you can speak French (if your course is in French) and a proof you have sufficient financial means.
 Once you arrive in France you will need to contact OFII (they may request that you undertake a medical examination).

-As far as Indian students are concerned, they have the privilege of extending their stay in the country after completion of their studies for acquiring work experience.
-This is as a result of the agreement signed between India and France during Prime Minister Narendra Modi’s visit to the country in 2015.
-According to the scheme, Indian students can stay in France for 24 months: a 12-month visa renewable once for a further period of 12 months.
+2-year Visa Extension Indian students in France can extend their stay in the country beyond the completion of their studies in order to acquire a work experience.
+An agreement was signed between the two nations during the visit of Prime Minister Narendra Modi in 2015.
+This allows Indian students in France to stay for a period of 24 months: a 12-month visa renewable once for a further period of 12 months.